reedhedges/AriaCoda/README.md

-> *The original ARIA 2.9.4 README follows.
-The code has been modified
+> *IMPORTANT NOTE: The original ARIA 2.9.4 README follows.
+The code has since been modified
->  by removing some obsolete or little-used classes and other changes.*
+>  by removing some obsolete or little-used classes and other changes.
+>  ArNetworking is also not currently included.
+Therefore this README is now
+>  out of date. *

 ARIA
 ====